FOREX-Eyes on central banks after sterling shocker

 Worries that the process would take Britain out of the lucrative European single market have left the pound around 20 cents weaker than when Britain voted to leave the European Union a year ago.

-"Based on parliament as it stands, Theresa May would be able to approve a soft Brexit but not a hard one," said Bank of America Merrill Lynch's Vamvakidis.
+"Based on parliament as it stands, Theresa May would be able to approve a soft Brexit but not a hard one," said Vamvakidis.

-Sterling fell another half a percent in morning trade, sinking as low as $1.2681, and 88.45 pence per euro.
+Sterling last traded at $1.2726, down 0.1 percent on the day, after sliding 1.7 percent on Friday, its biggest one-day drop in around eight months.

-"Our forecasts are under review but we have been one of the more bullish houses on the street and it is fairly clear that the risks are to the downside," said Barclays' strategist Hamish Pepper.
+"The political risks are mounting," said Kathleen Brooks, head of research with City Index in London.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Writing by Patrick Graham; Editing by Andrew Heavens)